kalkyo/final_project/README.md

 then proceed to checkout filling out user information.
 The admin can log in and track orders that have been placed.

+* Admin Page login is admin and the password is @adminPassword1

 ## Authors
 * Peter Eang
 * Jada Senebouttarath